-Mural Routes and Sobeys Inc. to bring new mural to Foodland in The Beaches, Toronto
+Mural Routes and Sobeys Inc. bring new mural to Foodland in The Beaches, Toronto

-Local Artist John Kuna chosen to create new Foodland mural in The Beaches
+Local Artist John Kuna created new Foodland mural in The Beaches this summer 2019

-Toronto, CA, 2019 – Mural Routes and Foodland are partnering on plans to produce a new mural in The Beaches, to be completed and celebrated at The Beaches Jazz Festival on July 27th, 2019.
+Toronto, CA, 2019 – Mural Routes and Foodland are partnering on plans to produce a new mural in The Beaches.
 A selection committee of representatives from both organizations, The Beach Village BIA, and the Foodland store have chosen local artist John Kuna to design and create the new mural.

 John Kuna is a recognized artist and muralist for over 20 years, creating over 40 works and murals across Canada, the United States and Europe.
 His first studio, where he began to paint murals, was located on Queen St East in Toronto, and The Beaches area was where he would join fellow artists to practice landscape painting of the scenery, or to simply walk to the board walk and enjoy the sights and sounds.